 Prevention is often better than the cure so the best method to quiet noisy lifters, or rather, keep lifter noise from becoming a future issue, is to keep your engine properly serviced.

-I would recommend oil servicing more regularly what the manufacturer recommends as they are motivated to extend service intervals to (and sometimes beyond) the sensible limit to make their vehicles more attractive to customers.
+I would recommend oil servicing more regularly than the manufacturer recommends as they are motivated to extend service intervals to (and sometimes beyond) the sensible limit to make their vehicles more attractive to customers.

 I also believe that they are happy to accept the resulting reduced engine lifespan as it works out to be planned obsolescence for them.
 You need a car, so you’ll be back to purchase another new car in the future when your current one’s engine wears out.